amlucas/amlucas.github.io/source/blog/hydrocube.md

 # Building a robot to test our algorithm

-July 13, 2025
+August 03, 2025

 My former colleague, [Petr Karnakov](https://pkarnakov.com/), and I have developed a novel method for path planning of objects when the dynamics of a system are known.
 The method is presented in details in our [2025 publication in _Physical Review Letters_](https://doi.org/10.1103/PhysRevLett.134.044001) (also available on [arxiv](https://doi.org/10.48550/arXiv.2506.15902)).
-The method beats reinforcement learning in several benchmarks, but we had tested this only in simulations so far (we are computational scientists after all).
+The method beats reinforcement learning in several benchmarks, but we had only tested this in simulations so far (we are computational scientists after all).

-One day our PI suggested that we apply it to physical settings, and he pointed out that there was a robotics challenge here in Boston, about two months later, organized by [MassRobotics](https://www.massrobotics.org/), called [_form and function challenge_](https://www.massrobotics.org/form-function-challenge/).
+One day our PI suggested that we apply the method to a physical setting, and he pointed out that there was a robotics challenge here in Boston, about two months later, organized by [MassRobotics](https://www.massrobotics.org/), called [_form and function challenge_](https://www.massrobotics.org/form-function-challenge/).
 We decided to participate and built a robot, the _Hydrocube_.

 The Hydrocube is a device that transports small objects suspended in a liquid towards prescribed targets in three dimensions.